colm-2025-pragmatics-llms/website/content/_index.md

       text: |
         <div>
           <h4 style="font-size:1.2rem; text-left; font-weight:400;">
             Our workshop at COLM 2025 aims to invite research to uncover how modern LLMs may or may not already be, or could be trained or enhanced as, pragmatically competent pragmatic language users.
 We invite contributions that will help to forward the discussion of understanding LLMs, beyond the formal capabilities to functional linguistic capabilities that would allow models to use natural language flexibly and efficiently across contexts.
-Our workshop serves as an opportunity for researchers in NLP, (computational) pragmatics, cognitive science, and related interdisciplinary fields to come together in investigating this timely research direction.
+            Existing literature has been limited in relating the development of LLM agents to the cognitive and linguistic processes supporting effective, context-sensitive communication.
+For instance, conversational reasoning frameworks—such as belief-desire-intention or probabilistic reasoning models—remain largely under-explored in training or augmenting language models.
+Therefore, our workshop serves as an opportunity for researchers in NLP, (computational) pragmatics, cognitive science, and related interdisciplinary fields to come together in investigating this timely research direction.
           </h4>
         </div>
     design: